panCtrlV/bigDataStat-book/chapter5.md

 # Chapter 5 Native Parallel Computing in R

+---

+Packages are available in R for parallel / high performance computing.

 - `parallel` package (TODO: fork processes instead of instantiate threads?) provides two interfaces, one like the `multicoare` package and one like the `snow` package.

 - Call compiled function written with Rcpp, OpenMP.
 Parallelism with OpenMP using threads.
 But thread safety is a big concern (TODO: how? [this post](https://wrathematics.github.io/RparallelGuide/#r-and-thread-safety) explains why but I couldn't understand.)